In this section

 General Management and Day to Day Procedures:

-The School Voluntary Fund is not covered by the Local Authorities VAT Registration therefore, VAT incurred cannot be recovered and may not be charged.
+The School Voluntary Fund is not covered by the Local Authorities VAT Registration

 As far as possible, different people should be involved in ordering, invoicing and preparing payments, in order to reduce the risk of fraud.